MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/deploy-aip-scanner.md

 - Servers are not allowed Internet connectivity

-- SQL Server databases must be created and configured manually
+- You cannot be granted Sysadmin or databases must be created and configured manually

 - Service accounts cannot be granted the **Log on locally** right